Do you have more than one cutting board? Who doesn’t, right?

-Separate Cutting Boards For Vegetables And Meat
+Separate Cutting Boards For Meat and Vegetables

 I told you it was simple!

-Note: Even though you washed your cutting board, it doesn’t necessarily ensure that you got everything (the ‘bad’ stuff is invisible).
+Note: Even though you washed your cutting board, it doesn’t necessarily ensure that you got everything disinfected (the ‘bad’ stuff is invisible).

 Note: The tiny grooves in a cutting board caused by the knife provides a potential breeding ground for bacteria that may have resisted your last washing.

-Tip: How To Disinfect A Cutting Board
+How To Disinfect A Cutting Board

-Wipe the cutting board with full-strength white vinegar after each use.
+Or, wipe the cutting board with full-strength white vinegar after each use.
 The acetic acid in the vinegar is a good disinfectant, effective against E. coli, Salmonella, and Staphylococcus.

-Tip: How To Deep Clean A Cutting Board
+How To Deep Clean A Cutting Board